Training Resource for Landlords

 How much money is available?

-This new round of funding was authorized by the federal government, and Philadelphia will have about $97 million.
-We estimate that this will be able to help 10,000-15,000 renters.
+This new round of funding was authorized by the federal government, and Philadelphia will have about $127.5 million and can serve 15,000-20,000 renters.

 Can tenants and landlords who received support from Phases 1, 2 and 3 apply again?

 Yes, you can apply again.
 You just cannot receive assistance for a month where you already got assistance from Phases 1, 2 and 3 of PHLRentAssist.

 - Payment must be applied towards the approved tenant’s rent for months after April 2020.